-5 Myths about Drinking Water
+5 Myths About Drinking Water

 No one will argue that drinking water is not important for one’s health.
-Water is extremely beneficial and vital to everyone, but there are a few myths commonly spread about waters effectiveness.
+Water is extremely beneficial and vital to everyone, but there are a few myths commonly spread about water’s effectiveness.

-- Drink 8 Glasses of Water a Day – Everyone has heard this myth.
+Everyone has heard this myth.
 The worst thing is, no one has any idea where it came from.
 How much water should you actually drink?
 Experts say to drink when you are thirsty.
 It is not common for people to drink too much water, so go ahead and drink up.

 Drinking Lots of Water Will Help with Weight Loss

 Drinking excessive amounts of water will do nothing to weight loss.
 It is true that if you drink water you can make your stomach feel full without having all the calories.
 Drinking water and limiting eating together can help you lose weight, but the water itself has no magical fat-reducing powers.

 Your body is about 60 percent water.
 For example, someone who is 200 pounds is 120 pounds of just water.
 If you add a couple of extra glasses of water a day it has a restricted effect.
 Although 500 mL of water will make blood rush to the skin it is not the cause of healthy skin.